ankitad87/AutomationTests/README.md

 For question 2:

-Pre-requisites: SahiPro should be installed on the system Time spent on this code: 1 Hour
+Pre-requisites: SahiPro should be installed on the system.
+Time spent on this code: 1 Hour

 -Variable values can be replaced as per desirable.
 Variables are declared at the start of the script.